-A mason, Philip Bloch, was contracted to reconstruct some rubble stonework that was part of a larger historic renewal project.
-The specifications indicated the types of mortar to be used in different locations, related to the exposure and strength required.
-Old mortar had to be removed to a certain depth, and hollows in the rubble had to be grouted.
-The Expert Architect had rejected a large part of the completed work due to the mason’s failure to follow the specs.
+The mason was contracted to reconstruct some rubble stonework as part of a larger historic renewal project.
+The specifications indicated the types of mortar to be used in different locations, related to exposure and strength required.
+Old mortar was to be removed to a certain depth, and hollows in the rubble grouted.
+When completed, The Expert Architect had rejected a large part of the work, due to the mason’s failure to follow the specs.
 The work had been redone under protest.

-Wynch, the construction manager, took the view that he had relied on the consultants who were present at various meetings and who had, except for the expert architect, accepted the work.
-The expert, however, reported to the architect A, and the construction manager was not involved.
+The Construction Manager took the view that he had relied on the consultants who were present at various meetings and had, except for the Expert Architect, accepted the work.
+However, the Expert Architect reported to Architect A, and the Construction Manager was not involved.

 (Design) Architect A admitted that he had observed the “wrong” mortar being used but denied that he recognized the significance at the time.
-He said that the Expert Architect C had remarked, before the bulk of the actual work had been done, that certain mortar did not look right and should be checked, but he had not taken any immediate action.
-Architect A claimed that the specifications were clear: No substitutions or changes were allowed without his written authority.
-As the mason did not have written authority, indeed was claiming only verbal instructions from Werner Strutt the engineer and Architect A’s assistant architect, the specifications should govern.
-Architect A felt that the reason for requiring written instructions was to avoid just such a problem as had arisen.
+He remembered that, before the bulk of the actual had been being done, the Expert Architect had remarked that certain mortar did not look right and should be checked.
+But he had not taken any immediate action.

-A second argument was also put forward: In redoing the work after rejection, it was found that the mason had not removed old mortar to the specified depths, therefore, the mortar question was moot.
+A secondary argument was also put forward: it was found that, in redoing the work after rejection, the Mason had not removed old mortar to the specified depths, therefore the mortar question was moot.
 The original work was unacceptable.